Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Valuation and consideration

 How are companies valued?

-Many elements are taken into account to valuate companies.
+Many elements are taken into account to valuate companies with a first back-of-the envelope calculation often consisting of multiplying the EBIT or EBITDA of the company with an industry multiple.
 While some indicators offer more certainty than others, it is undeniable that the valuation of a company depends first and foremost on the particular situation of the company and the industry in which it operates.

 In most cases, the company’s financial situation will be analysed and a business plan considered.
-A strengths, weaknesses, opportunities and threats (SWOT) analysis is also often carried out.
+Uncertainties, threats and liabilities will be used to decrease the purchase price.
 The potential added value of replacing management or, on the contrary, retaining key personnel may be taken into account.
 In addition, existing agreements, synergy opportunities, future growth potential and the specificities of the sector will also influence the valuation of the company.

 What types of consideration can be offered?

 Cash, securities or a combination of both can be offered.
 In the case of public takeover bids, in some circumstances a cash alternative should be offered to the security holders.